 Saint Timothy Catholic School operates on a trimester system.
-In the event that a parent/guardian chooses to withdraw their child, the following policy will apply to any refund owing: if a child withdraws in the first trimester, the parent/guardian is responsible for the first and second trimester tuition, if a child withdraws in the second trimester or later, there is no refund.
+In the event that a parent/guardian chooses to withdraw their child, the following policy will apply to any refund owing: if a child withdraws in the first trimester, the parent/guardian is responsible for the first and second trimester tuition, if a child withdraws in the second trimester or later, families will be responsible for the full year's tuition.

 We understand that circumstances within families can change.
-If a family applies, is accepted, and enrolls but is unable to attend St. Timothy Catholic School and notified the school office prior to June 30th, no additional fees will be incurred.
-If a family applies, is accepted, and enrolls but is unable to attend St. Timothy Catholic School and does not notify the school office until 38th after June 30th, but before the first day of school, one trimester of tuition is due.
+If a family applies, is accepted, and enrolls but is unable to attend Saint Timothy Catholic School and notified the school office prior to June 30th, no additional fees will be incurred.
+If a family applies, is accepted, and enrolls but is unable to attend Saint Timothy Catholic School and does not notify the school office until after June 30th, but before the first day of school, one trimester of tuition is due.
 The school is required to make many contractual obligations based on enrollment figures that cannot be modified.